About the Center

 Prior to joining the University of Arizona, Dr. Brinton founded and led the Science, Technology, and Research (STAR) program at a South Los Angeles high school for 30 years.
 In the mid 1980’s, inner city Los Angeles was in many ways at the nadir of a tumultuous history of urban poverty, drug addiction, and unemployment.
 At the time, students at these innercity schools were often faced with nearly insurmountable burdens to pursuing higher education.
 As an underrepresented minority herself, Dr. Brinton was unwilling to let the institutions of higher learning continue to serve as gatekeepers to these children’s paths to a brighter future.

 In founding CIBS, Dr. Brinton has continued to focus on creating pathways to success for students from underrepresented backgrounds.
-The AZ-TRADD program program focuses specifically on recruiting individuals interested in solving problems at the intersection of precision-medicine and computational-systems-biology.
-Our recently submitted R25, proposed a strategic partnership with Diné College to create a neuroscience- focused training pipeline between our two institutions.
-The goal of this program is to facilitate the entry of qualified Native American investigators into the scientific training pipeline and provide them with the tools necessary to work on brain health related issues facing their communities.
+The AZ-TRADD program program focuses specifically on recruiting individuals interested in solving problems at the intersection of precision medicine and computational systems biology.
+Our recently funded R25 is a strategic partnership with Diné College to create a neuroscience-focused training pipeline between our two institutions.
+The goal of this program is to facilitate the entry of qualified Native American investigators into the scientific training pipeline and provide them with the tools necessary to work on brain health-related issues facing their communities.

 The Center for Innovation in Brain Science (CIBS) is a new and exciting research nexus at the University of Arizona, cultivating collaborations and providing expertise in the area of translational neuroscience.
 The Center sponsors research forums and workshops, facilitates training for the next generation of investigators.
 It also serves as a knowledge hub for the clinical, translational and basic science neuroscience community while leading the push in developing therapeutics using a bedside-to-bench approach, as well as providing improved and expanded infrastructure for translational neuroscience research.
 By participating in this thriving community of translational neuroscience researchers, Members have the opportunity to more deeply explore and create solutions for the unique challenges faced within translational neuroscience.